Bruno Maldaner

-Bruno Maldaner (August 4, 1924 – November 16, 2008) was a Brazilian Bishop for the Catholic Church.
+Bruno Maldaner (4 August 1924 – 16 November 2008) was a Brazilian Bishop for the Catholic Church.

+Biography

-Maldaner was ordained a Priest at the age of 26 and appointed Auxiliary Bishop of São Paulo, Brazil and Titular Bishop of Aquae in Mauretania on April 15, 1966.
-He was later appointed Bishop of Frederico Westphalen, Brazil on May 27, 1997.
+Bruno Maldaner was born in the locality of Pinhal Alto, in Nova Petrópolis, Rio Grande do Sul, the son of Aloísio Maldaner and Adelina Hansen Maldaner.
+He studied at the seminaries of Gravataí and São Leopoldo, and at the Pontifical Gregorian University in Rome.
+He was ordained a priest in Rome on 8 December 1950, at the age of 26, and appointed Auxiliary Bishop of São Paulo, Brazil and Titular Bishop of Aquae in Mauretania on 15 April 1966.
+He was later appointed Bishop of Frederico Westphalen, Brazil on 27 May 1997.
 He retired in 2001.

-Maldaner died on November 16, 2008.
+Maldaner died on 16 November 2008.